Bounds on the size of the convex hull of planar Brownian motion and related inverse processes: Introduction and Main Results

 In the second stage of the construction, we wait until $\fatW$ exits a radial slit plane $r\mathcal{S}_6$ (i.e.\ with $6$ slits that reach to within distance $r$ of the origin), where $r>0$ is another parameter.
 After this step is completed, the inradius of $\calH$ will be bigger than some explicit function $\varrho (a,r)>0$, which is equal to the inradius of a certain triangle that is contained in the convex hull.
 This will result in the following bound

 where $\tau_{r\mathcal{S}_n}$ stands for the exit time of $\fatW$ from $r\mathcal{S}_n$.
 Successfully exploiting estimate \eqref{eq:min-range+slit} requires the precise value of $\mathbb{E}[\tau_{\mathcal{S}_n}]$, and this result, which is itself a new contribution, is displayed in the following theorem (its proof is given in Section \ref{sec:slit}).
+Since each ``petal'' of the radial slit plane is essentially a wedge with opening angle $2\pi/n$, an intuitive explanation for the integrability transition at $n=4$ can be had by appealing to Spitzer's well-known integrability condition for the exit time of wedges; see \cite[Theorem 2]{Spitzer}.

 \begin{theorem} In the above notation it holds that

 \end{theorem}

 Finally, estimate \eqref{eq:min-range+slit} can be combined with Theorem \ref{lem:slit_exit} and Lemma \ref{lem:min_range}, and accompanied by an optimization procedure along parameters $a$ and $r$ to yield the desired upper bound in \eqref{eq:inverse-bounds-inrad}.
 For a detailed proof see Section \ref{sec:inverse-inradius-bounds}.